Hilary Duff Increases Security Following ‘Scary’ Robbery At Her Home But Is Thankful No One Got Hurt

 Hilary Duff significantly increased her security measures following the “scary” robbery at her Beverly Hills home this past week.
-The Younger star had some jewelry stolen but she is glad that no one got hurt.
+The Younger star had some jewelry stolen, but she is glad that no one got hurt.

 Celebrity jewelry heists